Vermicelli: “8 Amazing Facts About Vermicelli That Will Change How You Cook It”

 Its roots are mixed and span several culinary traditions.

-• Rice noodles (often called rice vermicelli) originate from Asian traditions (Vietnam, Thailand, China, etc.), where thin rice threads are a staple in soups, salads, and stir-fries.
+Rice noodles (often called rice vermicelli) originated in Asian cuisines (Vietnam, Thailand, China, etc.), where thin rice threads are a staple in soups, salads, and stir-fries.

-• In the Middle East and South Asia, it also appears in desserts or sweet dishes (like seviyan) as well as savory meals.
+In the Middle East and South Asia, it also appears in desserts and sweet dishes (such as seviyan) as well as in savory meals.

 Through trade and migration, it has evolved, adapting to changes in shape, ingredients, thickness, and method of use.